Should Christian use essential oils? What does the Bible really say about essential oils AS WE KNOW them today?

 Here are some terms used in the Bible:

 (An oily or unctuous substance, usually compounded of oil with various spices and resins and aromatics, and preserved in small alabaster boxes or cruses, in which the delicious aroma was best preserved.
 Some of the ointments have been known to retain their: fragrance for several hundred years.
 They were a much-coveted luxury, and often very expensive. –ED.)

-- Cosmetic . –The Greek and Roman practice of anointing the head and clothes on festive occasions prevailed also among the Egyptians, and appears to have had place among the Jews.
+- Cosmetic . –The Greek and Roman practice of anointing the head and clothes on festive occasions prevailed also among the Egyptians and appears to have had a place among the Jews.
 (Ruth 3:2)

 - Funereal . –Ointments as well as oil were used to anoint dead bodies and the clothes in which they were wrapped.
 (Matthew 26:12)

 - Medicinal . –Ointment formed an important feature in ancient medical treatment.
 (Isaiah 1:6; Jeremiah 8:22; John 9:6; Revelation 3:18) etc.